EsratMaria/Speech_Emotion_Recognition_Model/README.md

 > MLPClassifier(alpha=0.839903176695813, batch_size=150, hidden_layer_sizes=100,
               learning_rate='adaptive', max_iter=100000, solver='sgd')

-The prediction made by above model to detect the emotion of a given audio is given below:
+The prediction made by the above model to detect the emotion of a given audio is given below:
 ```
 <<<===========================================>>>
        Actual  Predict